 - 4.2 The Board expects the Chief Constable to consider all applications and to provide one of the statutory notices as appropriate.
 Where the Chief Constable considers that it is necessary for the purposes of any of the licensing objectives that the application be refused, a recommendation to that effect may be included in the notice.
 The Board recognises the benefit of antisocial behaviour reports in connection with the consideration of applications, and will continue to call for these from the Chief Constable from time to time, recognising his entitlement to provide such reports where he considers them necessary. - 4.3 The Board will consider all relevant representations or objections from any person.
 Objections or representations which are regarded as frivolous or vexatious may not be considered and in the case of an application for the review of a licence may be rejected by the Board if it does not disclose any matter relevant to any ground for review. - 4.4 Where an objection or representation in respect of a premise licence application or a variation application is received late, after the specified date for receipt, the Board will normally treat the objection as not made unless the objector has provided an explanation for late receipt.
+The applicant or their representative will also be asked for their opinion on the lateness of the objection.
 If the Board decides there are good reasons to treat the objection as made, consideration will be given in the interests of justice to a continuation of the hearing into the application, objections and representations to a future meeting of the Board. - 4.5 The Board expects the Council's Place Directorate (Building Standards Section) to advise the Board in relation to applications for provisional premises licences regarding suitability.
 This will enable a pro-active approach to be adopted permitting applicants sufficient notice of any issues that may require to be addressed within premises prior to completing construction or renovation when it would be likely to be too late to incorporate changes into the design at the stage of confirmation.